LipiFlow® Thermal Pulsation System

 In Utah’s dry climate it is very common for people to experience symptoms of dry eye.
 Dry eye is often treated with prescription eye drops, punctal plugs, Restasis and warm compresses.
-If you are patient who has suffered from moderate to severe dry eye and tried numerous treatments with little symptom relief, you may be a great candidate for the revolutionary LipiFlow® Thermal Pulsation System, now available at The Eye Institute of Utah!
+If you are patient who has suffered from moderate to severe dry eye and tried numerous treatments with little symptom relief, you may be a great candidate for the revolutionary LipiFlow® Thermal Pulsation System, now available from our experienced Salt Lake City eye doctors at The Eye Institute of Utah!

 LipiFlow® works by restoring oil production in the eye’s tear film.
 When your eye lacks a sufficient amount of oils, your tears (from the aqueous water layer) evaporate at a rapid rate, which ultimately leads to a form of dry eye called evaporative dry eye.
 This is the most common form of dry eye and is often underdiagnosed.
 The LipiFlow® Thermal Pulsation System is a 12 minute, in-office treatment that uses applied heat and massaging pressure to your eyelids, helping to loosen and release hardened oils that are clogged in the meibomian glands in the eyelid, restoring normal oil flow.